 While we were “travelling outwards”, we were facing away from the centre and our real selves.
 As we start swinging back and we travel inwards again, we will be facing our core naturally and we will see our real selves and everyone else’s more clearly.
 In other words, we are about to enter an age of introspection and transparency and its cumulative effects.
 That is why it so important to illuminate, process and transcend our shadow sides as much as we can in preparation.
 Pendulums always swing back, but the concern is that potentially some of us may have swung so far out that we are no longer able to swing back.

 Let’s briefly consider this in the Mayan Calendar context.
-The Mayans did not refer to a pendulum swinging, but rather to a major shift occurring, and of humanity reaching its highest point of evolution in its current phase, before shifting into a new and very different paradigm; one which would involve an elevation or expansion of consciousness.
+The Mayans did not refer to a pendulum swinging, but rather to a major shift occurring, and of humanity reaching the final stage of evolution in its current phase, before shifting into a new and very different paradigm; one which would involve an elevation or expansion of consciousness.
 We can compare this Mayan vision to the pendulum analogy by pointing out that the inbound journey of the pendulum swinging back would, considering the Mayan viewpoint, require a different type of configuration for the passengers on board as a new paradigm is entered, because the trajectory of the return journey would be different from the previous, outbound, journey.

 Much of what we are discussing in this series are metaphysical and spiritual concepts, prophetic even, as these themes have been alluded to for centuries in ancient scriptures and knowledge systems, as well as having been intuitively and naturally held by many great sages and traditional shamans.
 Should we take the time to observe and pay attention to what is truly happening around us, without distractions for a while, it would be difficult not to notice how “the metaphysical” is also absolutely in line logically and practically speaking with the real world out there.
 The physical world is starting to reflect the reality of the limits to expansion and growth on a planet with finite resources to an extent that has become impossible to deny.
 The only way to remain unaware and in denial of this reality is to indulge in distractions purposefully in order to keep reality at bay.